rossant/website/content/2015-07-24-compiler-data-visualization.md

 One of the many reasons was that we wanted to avoid compiled extensions at any cost.
 Packaging and distributing compiled Python libraries used to be an absolute pain.
 However, this is no longer the case thanks to Anaconda.

-However, I'm now thinking that the whole "pure Python" idea is a bit overrated.
+I'm now thinking that the whole "pure Python" idea is a bit overrated.
 None of the main scientific Python libraries (NumPy, SciPy, matplotlib, scikit-learn, pandas) is in pure Python.
 What does "pure Python" even mean, really?
 VisPy calls the OpenGL C API through ctypes: is it "pure Python"?
 Also, you could even argue that a "pure Python" program is being interpreted by CPython, which is all written in C...
 Finally, there are other great data analysis platforms out there that could potentially benefit from advanced visualization capabilities, like Julia, R, etc. That's not something you could do with a pure Python library.

 Another problem comes from VisPy itself.
 VisPy implements a powerful but complex system for managing transformations between objects in a scene.
 Because it is in pure Python, there always have been significant performance issues.
 This is a critical problem in a high-performance visualization library that needs to process huge datasets in real time.
 These issues are now getting mitigated thanks to heroic efforts by Luke Campagnola.
 But it should come as no surprise that achieving high performance in a pure Python library is overly difficult.
 Spending so many efforts just for the sake of being "pure Python" is not worth it in my opinion.